Faster and smarter in the app... Open app

 Tired of the Canaries?
 Explore these 7 amazing island alternatives

-Every year millions of British tourists head out to Spain's Canary Islands for near-guaranteed sunshine.
-But if you're after somewhere different this year, here's a few alternatives…
+Every year millions of Brits head out to Spain's Canary Islands for near-guaranteed sunshine.
+But if you're after somewhere different, here are a few alternatives…

 Milos, with its lunar landscapes, crystal-clear waters, and picturesque villages, is a hidden gem in the Cyclades archipelago.

 Famous for the discovery of the Venus de Milo, the island offers more than just pristine beaches.
-It's a geological marvel with diverse landscapes, from the surreal colours of the Sarakiniko Beach to the ancient catacombs which are thought to be part of a much larger, hidden necropolis.
+It's a geological marvel with diverse landscapes.
+The white rocks and turquoise sea of Sarakiniko Beach looks like the moon met the Med, while the ancient catacombs are thought to be part of a much larger, hidden necropolis.

 The charming fishing village of Klima, with its colourful syrmata – boat houses carved into the rocks – is unique to the island, while its volcanic origins have blessed it with hot springs and a dramatic coastline just begging to be explored.
 Take a boat to discover hidden sea caves or wander through quaint alleyways for a taste of local Greek cuisine.